-This guidance note was produced by World Vision Australia (WVA), based on global good practices and experience in delivering effective Gender-Inclusive Financial literacy Training (GIFT) in the Asia Pacific region.
+This guidance note was produced by WVA, based on global good practices and experience in delivering effective GIFT in the Asia Pacific region.
 The guidance note serves to present WVA's approach to financial literacy training in a guidance note available as a resource to WVA Field Offices (FOs).
 The document seeks to provide practical guidance on how to adapt the GIFT manual and implement effective training in gender-inclusive financial literacy.